cdorst/JsonBenchmarks.Server/README.md

 byte[]-serialized IActionResult outperformed other methods in terms of data-size, serialization runtime, and API server request-response runtime.

-The resultant Data Table indicates that the ASP.NET Core server is less performant in handling object results (with or without a Formatter attribute) than when handling IActionResults
+Results indicate that ASP.NET Core is less performant when handling object results than when handling IActionResults

 ## Future Research